lackhoa/kara/README.md

 # kara
-Used to be a language, but now just a macro package for Racket.
+This is kind of like a logic programming language, but there's no specification of control flow.